Hussein-B-K/react-jobs/README.md

 ## Usage

-This project uses JSON-Server for a mock backend.
+The currently project uses JSON-Server for a mock backend.

 ### Install Dependencies